Broadcasts & Automations Performance

 Scheduled - Indicate that their delivery has been specified for a future date

-Clicking on Details of the Scheduled broadcasts card will result in a redirect to the Details window for this broadcast, where you can change its Scheduled Delivery Date or delete it.
+You select Details on the Scheduled broadcast card to open the Details window.
+There you change the Scheduled Delivery Date or delete it.

 -